ZettaAI/Synaptor/README.md

 ```

 #### Output format
-Synaptor produces a dataframe with each segment described within a row
+Synaptor produces a dataframe with each segment described by a row:

-`cleft_segid` - ID of the cleft segment described by the row
+`cleft_segid` - ID of the cleft segment described by the row.
-`centroid_[xyz]_vx` - The voxel coordinate of the segment
+`centroid_[xyz]_vx` - The voxel coordinate of the segment.
-`bbox_begin_[xyz]` - The voxel coordinate of the (inclusive) beginning of the segment's bounding box
+`bbox_begin_[xyz]` - The voxel coordinate of the (inclusive) beginning of the segment's bounding box.
-`bbox_end_[xyz]` - The voxel coordinate of the (exclusive) end of the segment's bounding box
+`bbox_end_[xyz]` - The voxel coordinate of the (exclusive) end of the segment's bounding box.
 `presyn_segid` - The ID of the presynaptic segment within the "base" segmentation used.
 `postsyn_segid` - The ID of the postsynaptic segment within the "base" segmentation used.
 `presyn_[xyz]_vx` - The voxel coordinate of the presynaptic "anchor point" for segmentation changes.
 `postsyn_[xyz]_vx` - The voxel coordinate of the postsynaptic "anchor point" for segmentation changes.
-`vx_count` - The size of the segment in voxels
+`vx_count` - The size of the segment in voxels.
-`centroid_[xyz]_nm` The centroid coordinate scaled by the supplied voxel resolution
+`centroid_[xyz]_nm` The centroid coordinate scaled by the supplied voxel resolution.

 Contact
 -------